ITA Workshop and Assessment

 (Complete text at the bottom of this page.)

-EPI offers an ITA assessment in January before classes begin.
-Graduate Directors may register their students for this assessment by emailing email@example.com by 5:00 PM on Monday the week before classes begin.
+EPI offers an ITA Assessment in January before classes begin.
+Details regarding the Spring 2022 ITA Assessment are forthcoming.
+NOTE: There is no ITA workshop in January.
+Graduate Directors may register their students for the Spring assessment by emailing firstname.lastname@example.org by 5:00 PM on Monday the week before classes begin.
 Students may not register themselves for this assessment.

 If a department needs for a student to be assessed to enable the student to teach in the summer, the Graduate Director can request a special testing by emailing email@example.com.
 Students may not register themselves for this assessment.